ophintor/ansible-docker-ucp/README.md

 More information about this tool plus the files to run it can be found in its Github repository: [https://github.com/docker/docker-bench-security](https://github.com/docker/docker-bench-security)

 # Contact
-Please get in touch if you have any questions.
+Please get in touch via Github if you have any questions.

+# Demo
 A much briefer video with a quick demo can be found here: https://vimeo.com/229389079